kaerez/favicon-fetcher/README.md

 **Base URL:** `https://your-app-url.com/`

 All query parameters, their values (e.g., `true`, `TRUE`), and the domain are **case-insensitive**.
-The parameters can also be provided in the request header.

 - **`domain` (Required):** The domain to fetch. e.g., `google.com`.
 - **`s` / `size` (Optional):** The desired icon size (if available).
 Default: `64`. e.g., `s=16`.